NicoElNino - stock.adobe.com

 “Data now is changing so quickly, you really need intraday reporting,” says Lee Howells, an analytics specialist at PA Consulting.
-“If we can put that in on a portal and allow people to see it as it happened, or interact with it, they are then able to drill down on it.
+“If we can put that in on a portal and allow people to see it as it happens, or interact with it, they are then able to drill down on it.

-“It’s putting that data where employees can use it and those employees can be anyone from the CEO to people on operations.”
+“It’s putting that data where employees can use it, and those employees can be anyone from the CEO to people on operations.”

 But if the advantage of embedded analytics lies in its ability to tailor data to the users’ roles and day-to-day applications, it still relies on the fundamentals of robust BI systems.

 Firms considering embedded analytics need to look at data quality, data protection and data governance.

 They also need to pay attention to security and privacy.
 The central data warehouse or data lake might have robust security controls, but does the application connect via an API?
 Client software embedding the data should have equal security levels.

 And, although cleaning data is always important for effective analytics and business intelligence, it becomes all the more critical when the users are not data scientists.
 They need to know that they can trust the data, and if the data is imperfect or incomplete, this needs to be flagged.

 A data scientist working on an analytics team will have an instinctive feel for data quality and reliability, and will understand that data need not be 100% complete to improve decision-making.
 But a user in the field, or a senior manager, might not.